Simoncarbo/An-experimental-study-of-layer-level-training-speed-and-its-impact-on-generalization/README.md

 Code structure tries to follow the structure of the paper.
 Name of folders correspond to the name of sections of the paper, to the exception of '/MNIST toy example' which refers to Figure 1 presented in the Introduction.

 Files are in the parent folder if they are used in multiple sections:
 The notebooks train_on_baseline_tasks and train_on_sot_tasks contain the code for training on the (C10-CNN1,C100-resnet,tiny-CNN) tasks and (C10-CNN2,C100-WRN) tasks respectively (cfr.
-Table 1 of the paper), which are used across multiple sections of our paper.
+Table 1 of the paper), which are used across multiple sections.

-import_task.py and models.py are used to load the data and the untrained models corresponding to the 5 tasks used in the paper.
+import_task.py and models.py are used to load the data and the untrained models corresponding to the 5 tasks used in the experiments.

 rotation_rate_utils.py contains the code for creating layer-wise angle deviation curves visualizations